thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-raw-transactions.md

 # SendRawTransaction

 The [`sendrawtransaction` RPC](core-api-ref-remote-procedure-calls-raw-transactions#sendrawtransaction) validates a transaction and broadcasts it to the peer-to-peer network.

-[block:callout]
-{
-  "type": "danger",
+>❗️
+>
-  "body": "Breaking change(s) in Dash Core 18.0.
-See parameter and/or response information for details."
+> Breaking change(s) in Dash Core 18.0.
+See parameter and/or response information for details.
-}
-[/block]

 *Parameter #1---a serialized transaction to broadcast*

 Name | Type | Presence | Description